StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/physical-server.md

 This guide assumes you have direct access to the server via SSH or other administrative tools and sufficient disk space to store backups.
 By following this procedure, you can create a consistent backup that can be securely archived or transferred for disaster recovery purposes.

-This process and example below assume you have followed our [step-by-step guide](../../../../installation/step-by-step-installation-guide.md) to install the application stack.
+This process and example below assume you have followed the [step-by-step guide](../../../../installation/step-by-step-installation-guide.md) to install the application stack.

 ## Step 1: Stop the services

-Stop services in this order to avoid data corruption.
+Stop services in this order to avoid data corruption:

 1. TheHive
 2. Elasticsearch